ortus-docs/commandbox-docs/usage/parameters/escaping_special_characters.md

 echo 'Luis "The Dev" Majano'
 ```

+## Backticks

+Backticks are used in parameter values to demarcate an expression to be parsed.
+Escape them with a backslash.

 ## Equals Signs
 If you have an equals sign in your value, you'll need to escape it with a backlash.